LFG Roland D.XV: The first D.XV version

-The first prototype flew before the end of April 1918 but came back to the factory for modifications the following month.
+The prototype flew before the end of April 1918 but returned to the factory for modifications the following month.
 The second flew that June.
-In September the Idflieg, who had originally requested three D.XVs, called for further alterations in response to their flight testing.
+In September, the Idflieg, initially requesting three D.XVs, called for further alterations in response to their flight testing.
 The company responded with two examples of a completely different design, which retained the D.XV designation.

 The redesigned D.XV

-The third prototype of the D.XV had a completely different fuselage and empennage which dispensed with the molded wooden shell of previous Roland aircraft and used a more conventional fabric over frame construction typical of the period, although it tapered to a horizontal knife edge that doubled as the hinge for the single-piece overhung elevator.
-It was an unequal span, single bay biplane, with constant chord unswept wings separated by N-form interplane struts.
+The third prototype of the D.XV had a completely different fuselage and empennage, which dispensed with the molded wooden shell of previous Roland aircraft and used a more conventional fabric over-frame construction typical of the period.
+However, it tapered to a horizontal knife edge that doubled as the hinge for the single-piece overhung elevator.
+It was an unequal span, single-bay biplane with constant chord unswept wings separated by N-form interplane struts.
 The wing cellule was also redesigned compared to the earlier D.XVs.
 A radiator extended out from the leading edge of the top wing.
-The cabane structure was built up of four tubular steel vees which angled out from the fuselage to connect both upper and lower longerons to the upper wing spars.
+The cabane structure was built of four tubular steel vees, angling out from the fuselage to connect upper and lower longerons to the upper wing spars.
 Overhung ailerons were used on the upper wing only.
 The fin carried a rounded, balanced rudder smoothly profiled with it, which bottomed well above the elevator.
 The undercarriage was similar to that of the first D.XVs.

 The third D.XV first flew in late October 1918 powered by a 185 hp BMW IIIa and the similarly designed fourth flew slightly later with a 200 hp version of that engine.
-Apart from the engines the two aircraft differed only in the shape of the sheetmetal around the cowling.
+Apart from the engines, the two aircraft differed only in the sheet metal shape around the cowling.
 The development of these aircraft ended with the Armistice in November 1918.